xRyul/flashcards-obsidian-v2/docs/user-guide/creating-cards.md

 ## Adding Context with Headings

-When "Heading breadcrumbs" (formerly called "Context-aware mode") is enabled in settings, the plugin automatically adds the headings above a card as context:
+When "Show heading path" is enabled in settings, the plugin automatically adds the headings above a card as context:

 ```markdown
 # Biology